 The United States nursing shortage is putting pressure on the healthcare industry.
 With experienced nurses from the baby boomer generation beginning to retire just as an aging population needs additional medical care, the strain is being felt across the board.

-In fact, with so many baby boomers entering old age (and requiring extra medical care), the US Bureau of Labor Statistics projects that the demand for LPNs will increase by 12% during the ten-year period ending in 2026.
+As long at that shortage remains, there will be a need for LPNs.
+The US Bureau of Labor Statistics (BLS) projects that the demand for LPNs will increase by 12% during the ten-year period ending in 2026.

 That said, the job market is shifting.
 LPNs in today's job market are often outflanked by candidates with more advanced degrees.
 For example, the BLS predicts that demand for Registered Nurses (RNs) will increase by 15% over that same ten-year time period.
-Ultimately, the answer to that question we posed up above?
-It's “yes.”
+This equals the need for nearly 1 million RNs by 2030.

 1. Limited Job Opportunities: As medical disciplines and practices become more specialized, an increasing number of job openings are shutting out LPNs and requiring an RN (or higher)—especially on the hospital floor.
 For example, an LPN is rarely allowed to work in critical care or the ER.
 As a result, the majority of LPN positions today are relegated to nursing homes, rehabilitation centers, and home care—all noble pursuits, without question.
 But with less career flexibility than an RN or BSN would have.